 ?
 Morning: Take in a great view of the Mississippi River and some seriously great coffee at Milltown Coffee in Moline (3800 River Drive #2).
 The rustic-modern decor, simple breakfast and lunch menu and wide selection of caffeinated beverages make this a great place to hang out.

 ?
 Lunch: Get lunch (and a local beer, if you’re so inclined) at Bent River Brewery (1413 5th Ave.), a staple in downtown Moline for over 20 years.
 The brew pub offers a wide range of food and drink in a relaxing atmosphere.?

 ?
-After dinner: Grab a drink and relax at Devon's Complaint Department (304 E. 3rd Street, Davenport), a dive bar atmosphere set up with a retro-basement feel.
+After dinner: Grab a drink and relax at Devon's Complaint Department (304 E. 3rd St., Davenport), a dive bar atmosphere set up with a retro-basement feel.
 This cozy spot features daily drink specials, cheap and craft beers and a surprisingly upscale cocktail selection.

 "Milltown has a relaxing environment to study and $3 bottomless coffee (with syrup flavors in your coffee)!"

 ?
-Late morning: Located in an historic building in downtown Davenport, the German American Heritage Center and Museum is designed to give visitors a glimpse of the german immigrant experience of the late 1800s.?
+Late morning: Located in an historic building in downtown Davenport, the German American Heritage Center and Museum is designed to give visitors a glimpse of the immigrant experience of the late 1800s.?

 ?
 Afternoon: Step back in time and tour two homes that once belonged to descendants of John Deere: Butterworth Center and Deere-Wiman House.?